rust-lang/book/second-edition/src/appendix-04-macros.md

 generate code to create a vector containing the specified elements.

-Given that most Rust programmers will *use* macros more than *write* macros, that's all we'll discuss about `macro_rules` in this book.
+Given that most Rust programmers will *use* macros more than *write* macros, that's all we'll discuss about `macro_rules!` in this book.
 To learn more about how to write macros, consult the online documentation or other resources such as [The Little Book of Rust Macros][tlborm].